jilitzky/quadtree/README.md

 | Spatial Query | 68179 ns   |

 ## License
 Distributed under the MIT License.
+See LICENSE for more information.